voliveiro/triviaGame/README.md

 - More a skill than a habit: I could improve my familiarity with CSS and JQuery.

 #### How is the overall level of the course during this unit? (instruction, course materials, etc.)
+- Probably just the right amount.
+I was helped by the fact that I already had familiarity with programming (Python, JavaScript, HTML and CSS).
+I learned a bit more CSS, and I learned JQuery in this unit.
+- I did have to take extra time to play around with and learn Bootstrap.
+It was a worthwhile investment of time, given how useful Bootstrap can be